-A fast transportation system, with great comfort, where taxi drivers are often perfect tour guides.
+A fast transportation system, with great comfort.
 Salvador has a fleet of approximately 7,000 taxis, which circulate throughout the day in the city, serving the local population and tourists.
 The price is reasonable and the cars are comfortable (Source: Union of Taxi drivers of Bahia).

 Inaugurated recently, Salvador subway connects the Historic Center to the Airport, passing through several neighborhoods of Salvador, and has connections with the bus lines.

 In Salvador, legislation is strict and smoking is not allowed indoors.